jillchills/jillchills/README.md

 - 👋 Hi, I’m @jillchills
 - 👀 I’m interested in mushrooms, forests, painting, cooking, writing and solving problems.
-- 🌱 I’m currently learning python and java
+- 🌱 I’m currently learning python and weka.
+Next I am interested in learning Rust.
 - 💞️ I’m looking to collaborate on any type of tech projects that will help me learn and become a better programmer
 - 📫 How to reach me: write me an email :)